 Green bananas.
 Coconut oil.
-Himalayan Pink Salt.
-That’s how you make homemade Jamaican banana chips!
+Unprocessed Sea Salt.
+That’s how you make Jamaican fried banana chips!
 Simple and easy, right?
-And these fried banana chips are divine!
+And these banana chips fried in coconut oil are divine!

 I could eat these all day.
 I used to eat the store-bought versions all the time… I grew up in Jamaica and they are one of the most popular, if not the most popular, snacks there.
 The Chippies brand was my favorite, very few ingredients and salted just right.
-This is similar to Chippies…almost a delicacy!
+This is similar to Chippies… these salted banana chips are a delicacy!

 Green bananas are a staple in Jamaica.
 We eat them in many ways, not just as chips.
 And it’s not just because they grow in abundance there…green bananas have multiple health benefits!

 The fiber in green bananas helps reduce the risk of heart disease and colon cancer.
 They soothe the stomach lining and help to expel bacteria that may cause ulcers.
 They contain the prebiotic fructooligosaccharide, which helps to feed beneficial flora so they can proliferate, nourish and protect us.

 Green bananas contain indigestible (to humans) short chain fatty acids (SCFAs) that are a favorite food of the cells that make up the lining of the intestines.
 When these cells are well-nourished and healthy, the body’s ability to absorb nutrients such as calcium can increase dramatically. – WHFoods

 They are not the same baked or dehydrated, by the way.
 And dried green banana chips just cannot compare.
 And you want green bananas–not kinda green, slightly green or even mostly green.
 GREEN.

 It is helpful to cut off each end of the banana, then score the skin length-wise.
 Basically you want to cut through all the skin on at least one side while trying not to damage the white flesh of the banana itself.
 It should be easy to peel off the skin afterwards.